avvvis/MyProjects/README.md

-# MyProjects
+# Projects gallery

-collection of my projects
+Welcome to my projects gallery.
+It is a place where I display some of the more interesing projects that I have done.
+Have fun !